Findomain/Findomain/README.md

 **History**

 When I added the [Facebook CT API](https://developers.facebook.com/docs/certificate-transparency-api) in the beginning I was providing a [Webhook token](https://developers.facebook.com/docs/certificate-transparency/certificates-webhook) to search in the API, as consequence when a lot of users were using the same token the limit was reached and user can't search in the Facebook API anymore until Facebook unlocked it again.
 Since Findomain version 0.2.2, users can set their own Facebook Access Token for the webook and pass it to findomain setting the `findomain_fb_token` system variable.
 The change was introduced [here](https://github.com/Edu4rdSHL/findomain/commit/1716e264e2b15c96c67b692b80b32c78fe9aaf9a).
+Also since 23/08/2019 I have removed the webhook that was providing that API token and it will not work anymore, if you're using findomain < 0.2.2 you are affected, please use a version >= 0.2.2.

 **Getting the Webhook token**